iCliniq Logo

 I read your query and understand your concern.

-From the MRI (magnetic resonance imaging; attachments removed to protect patient identity), the soft tissues all appear normal, the testicles are equal bilaterally, the epididymis overlying the testes are normal and equal bilaterally, and both well-positioned in the scrotal sacs.
+From the MRI (magnetic resonance imaging; attachments removed to protect patient identity), the soft tissues all appear normal, the testicles are equal bilaterally, the epididymis overlying the testis is normal and equal bilaterally, and both are well-positioned in the scrotal sacs.
 So the MRI appears to be normal.
 There is no inflammation noted.

 I hope this information helps provide some insight into your symptoms.